miraleung/tressa/mining-scripts/README.md

 - `bash-version-inexact`: a strong attempt to provide ASSERT mining functionality, including preparing data for plotting.
 Ultimately, it still was inexact, and quite a bit hairy.
 - `haskell-version`: Compiled Haskell programs as well as Bash wrapper scripts to more completely and effectively mine repos and source.

-Additionally, there is the Bash `get-diffs.sh` script, useful for Mercurial repositories, like Xen used to be, and the Python `cdf.py` script for plotting a graph with the `*-activity-count.txt` results from the other scripts.
+Additionally, there are the patch file-extracting scripts -- `hg-get-diffs.sh` for Mercurial, and `git-get-diffs.sh` for Git -- and the Python `cdf.py` script for plotting a graph with the `*-activity-count.txt` results from the other scripts.

 Script-specific details can be found in their relevant directories.